Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Smoothing Diffusion

-\subsection{Sequence length}
+\subsection{Sequence Length}

-Because diffusion models operate over fixed-length sequences, we pad all shorter sequences using a special padding token, which the model is trained to predict.
+As diffusion models operate over fixed-length sequences, we pad all shorter sequences using a special padding token, which the model is trained to predict.
+In the end of generation padding tokens are discarded.
 To limit computational overhead, we set the maximum sequence length for each dataset to approximately the 99th percentile of training set sequence lengths.
 The exact values used for each dataset are provided in the Appendix \ref{sec:implementation}.